Ready to sell your home? Here are some critical selling tips for preparing your home for sale!

 - Soft music and gentle smells (but not overpowering air fresheners) are conducive to a pleasant showing experience.

 - Toilet seats down, please!
-We all have commodes, we all use commodes, no one wants to ponder that thought while viewing your home.
+We all have commodes, we all use commodes, and no one wants to ponder that thought while viewing your home.
 We suggest always having lids fully closed for showings.

 If you’re considering selling, call The Jennifer King Team early!
 We’d love to take an in-person tour of your home and give you professional input on preparing your home for sale!